Ryael/neon-shore/README.md

 ### Target Audience

+  - People who are looking to support artists
-  - People who are looking to keep track of their rosters for table-top war gaming
+  - People who are looking for merchandise of their favourite series
-  - People who are looking to replace their physical rosters notes with digital storage
+  - People who are fans of original content and merchandise pertaining to it
-  - Fans of tabletop games
-  - Fans of sci-fi concepts

 ### User Stories